How to Replace Muffler Without Welding

 In some cases, there is no option but to cut the old bolts.
 Prepare for the worst.
 Bolts may need to be cut using an angle grinder.

-Average cost to replace a muffler
+The average cost to replace a muffler